How do we put family first?

-Baskin Financial uses a number of savings or money market accounts offered by deposit takers covered by the Canadian Deposit Insurance Corporation (“CDIC”).
+Baskin Wealth Management uses a number of savings or money market accounts offered by deposit takers covered by the Canadian Deposit Insurance Corporation (“CDIC”).

 These money market accounts are offered or guaranteed by a bank or financial institution; the deposits are invested in short term, highly rated government and corporate securities.
 Interest is tied to current short term (less than 90 day) interest rate.

 Each of these accounts is insured by CDIC to an aggregate maximum of $100,000 (inclusive of other amounts held at the same institution).